Pavillon: This downtown social club inside the SAT can cook

 In keeping with the SAT’s 25-year tradition of innovation, Bruno Ricciardi-Rigault, co-founder of the iconic Plateau lounge Laïka, and Alexandre Auché, the SAT’s Director of Programming, say they've have aimed to create a space for more than dining.

-"That's why we're introducing DJs on Sundays to add to that vibe.
+"That's why we're introducing DJs on Thursdays to add to that vibe.
 It’s not about becoming a supper club, but more about creating a well-curated space where music and atmosphere are just as important as the food,” says Auché.

 "We’ve already started planning some food projects with places like the Musée d'art contemporain de Montréal, and we’ll be doing special dinners in the dome.
 These events will tie Pavilion and the dome together in a unique way.
 We want to make Pavilion a space that combines art, food, and music seamlessly."